abhisheks008/ML-Crate/Spam Email Detection/Model/README.md

 **CONCLUSION**

-As we can see that the RandomforestClassifier algorithm has the highest accuracy of ~95%, and logistic regression also has has a pretty high accuracy, despite it's simplicity it's a very effective model and this why in many of the classification problems the first approach is always Logistic regression.
+The RandomforestClassifier algorithm has the highest accuracy of ~95% (I tweaked the params later and got the accuracy to 96%), and logistic regression also has has a pretty high accuracy, despite it's simplicity it's a very effective model and this why in many of the classification problems the first approach is always Logistic regression.
+On the other hand ensembling methods are so powerful in some problems that they can easily have a higher accuracy socre than other algorithms.
+This why we need to try out many algorithms and find out the most optimized solution.
+**NOTE:** *The most optimal solution dosen't always mean the most accurate.*

 **CONTRIBUTION BY**